kanikakasharma/learning-library/developer-library/converged-db-for-developers/json/lab6.md

 ## Introduction

 In this lab we will walk through the SQL queries containing the built-in functions provided for JSON datatype.
-Will modify the code, re-build and re-deploy the eShop application.
+We will modify the code, re-build and re-deploy the eShop application.
 Will learn to write new conditions to access selective JSON data from the converged database using data type  demonstration tool.
-Will demonstrates how to create REST endpoints for publishing JSON data.
-Will perform insert, update and deletion of JSON data using the UI tool
+This lab demonstrates how to create REST endpoints for publishing JSON data.
+We will be performing insert, update and deletion of JSON data using the UI tool

-Estimated Lab Time: 45 Minutes
+*Estimated Time*: 30 Minutes

+### About Oracle JSON

+JSON (JavaScript Object Notation) is a syntax for storing and exchanging data.
+When exchanging data between a browser and a server, the data can only be text.

+JSON is text, and we can convert any JavaScript object into JSON, and send JSON to the server.
+We can also convert any JSON received from the server into JavaScript objects.

+This way we can work with the data as JavaScript objects, with no complicated parsing and translations.

+**Storing and Managing JSON Documents**

+JSON documents can be stored usinga VARCHAR2, CLOB, or BLOB column.
+An IS JSON SQL constraint ensures that the column contains only valid JSON documents, allowing the database to understand that the column is being used as a container for JSON documents.

+Oracle’s JSON capabilities are focused on providing full support for schemaless development and document-based storage.
+Developers are free to change the structure of their JSON documents as necessary.
+With the addition of JSON support, Oracle Database delivers the same degree of flexibility as a NoSQL JSON document store.

 ### **Prerequisites**